Year review of 2018

 It seemed nice to sum up this year of sculpting in some words and pictures.
 Not in chronological order, because my work sometimes jumps from one thing to another, for often suddenly urgent commissions come in between.
 I like it that way too, I love things being a bit unpredictable!
 But only when there's not too much pressure on things.

-Finishing flying buttresses 4, 5, 6 and 7
+Finishing flying buttresses 4, 5, 6 and some 7

 Gallery -click on a photo to see it larger-

 Last year I spent a long time making flying buttress figurines for the north side of St. Eusebius's Church in Arnhem.
-Early January that job was nearly done; I only had to make a Monk, a Bear, a man calling Noah, a Monkey and a Ark with animals to round it off.
+Early January that job was nearly done; I only had to make a Monk, a Bear, a man calling Noah, a Monkey and a Ark with animals this summer.
 It was the last series of the four flying buttresses themed around Noah's Ark.

 Calamities and Repairs